REA is collecting locally-relevant information on obtaining and using energy more responsibly, including resources from local Antigonish groups.

 - Antigonish Climate Resilience (ACR)’s video “Listening to Our Neighbours” on climate change in Antigonish

 - Sustainable Antigonish’s list of links to a wide range of sources on all four pillars of sustainability including the environment.

-During our research phase on fracking, we collected a wealth of information, including these locally-relevant sources that we feel are reliable, informative, and not too technical.
+During our research phase on hydraulic fracturing, 2011-2014, we collected a wealth of information, including these locally-relevant sources that we feel are reliable, informative, and not too technical.

 - The UN Declaration on the Rights of Indigenous Peoples –UNDRIP (2008)

 Nova Scotia Government

 - Responsible Energy Action Issue Paper, January 2012

 - Submission to the Wheeler Review, April 2014